-Next time taught: Winter 2025 term (confirmed as of 02/28/2024).
+Next time taught: Winter 2025 term.
 Open to all MLIS students.

 Location: FIMS & Nursing Building at the University of Western Ontario, London, CANADA